 According to the Occupational Safety and Health Act, it is the employer’s duty to ensure that work load factors and the physical and mental work environment are safe and healthy for employees.
 In the future, it will be increasingly important to take into account mental workload.

 Occupational safety must be a natural part of a workplace’s day-to-day operations and management system.

-To enable good management of occupational safety and the well-being of workers, the workplace’s work processes, methods and working conditions, and the various hazards and risk factors related to these, must be known well.
+To enable good management and the well-being of workers, the workplace’s work processes, methods and working conditions, and the various hazards and risk factors related to these, must be known well.
 Anticipating hazardous incidents and the factors that pose risks to work ability can help prevent accidents and ensure a safe work environment and a well-functioning work community.